 Card Tier List for Back 4 Blood: The Best Cards Ranked

-With 54 cards to choose from, it might be hard to build a deck on your own because each card will have unique synergies with other cards and innate character skills.
+With almost a hundred cards to choose from, it might be hard to build a deck on your own because each card will have unique synergies with other cards and innate character skills.

-This card tier list for Back 4 Blood will focus on the PvP aspect of the game to help you equip yourself against the seasoned players of the game.
+This Back 4 Blood tier list will focus on the PvP aspect of the game while including some campaign cards to help you equip yourself against the seasoned players of the game.

 There are cards in the game that are genuinely better than the rest.
-However, some of these can only be acquired once and they cannot be stacked unlike stamina gain, reload speed, ammo capacity, and others.
+However, some can only be acquired once, and they cannot be stacked, unlike stamina gain, reload speed, ammo capacity, and others.

 Card Tier List Table